 In the 18th century only a small minority of men in Britain could vote (only those who owned a certain amount of property).
 But in 1832 the government introduced a reform but the franchise was only extended to about 14% of men.
-The working class were still excluded.
-From 1838 a working class protest movement called the Chartists was formed.
+The working class was still excluded.
+From 1838 a working-class protest movement called the Chartists was formed.
 (They were named after their People's Charter).
 The Chartists had several demands.
 They wanted all men to have the vote.
-Furthermore at that time you had to own a certain amount of property to become an MP.
+Furthermore, at that time you had to own a certain amount of property to become an MP.
 Chartists wanted the property qualification abolished.
 They also wanted MPs to be paid.
-Chartists also wanted all constituencies to be equal in size and they wanted voting by secret ballot.
+Chartists also wanted all constituencies to be equal in size and they wanted to vote by secret ballot.

 There are records of women voting in Britain in non-parliamentary elections in the 19th century as this article in The Telegraph shows.
 But they could not vote in parliamentary elections till 1918.

 However in 1903 a more radical organisation was formed called the Women's Social and Political Union (WSPU).
 It was led by Emmeline Pankhurst and its members were called suffragettes.
 Suffragettes committed crimes like vandalism and arson.
 They also planted bombs.
-However the suffragettes halted their campaign when the first World War began in 1914.
+However, the WSPU did not want votes for all women - only those who met a property qualification.
+The suffragettes halted their campaign when the first World War began in 1914.

 Many men supported the suffragists and wanted women to be allowed to vote.
 In 1907 they formed the Men's League for Women's Suffrage.
 However not all women wanted to be able to vote.
 In Britain the Women's National Anti-Suffrage League was formed in 1908.
 Its president was a famous writer named Mary Humphry Ward.
 In 1918 women over 30 were allowed to vote if they met a property qualification.
 In 1928 all women in Britain were allowed to vote at the age of 21 (the same as men).